MekBoss/Zscript_simple_weather/readme.md

 Open WEATHDEF file.
 Read instruction of how to use it.
 Follow instruction in WEATHDEF and define specific weather for specific map

-**NOTE TO MAPPERS**: make sure that height of outdoor sectors at least four times high than player height, otherwise snow/rain would pop up into existance right before player eyes.
+**NOTE TO MAPPERS**: make sure that height of outdoor sectors at least four times higher than player height, otherwise snow/rain would pop up into existance right before player eyes.
+Also tries to make sectors as rectangle as possible, otherwise some points in it would be left without any percipitation spawner.

 There are a bunch of comments what thing do what and how.
 So if you want to change something it should be easy.